Somalis in the United Kingdom: Social issues

 Somalis in the UK are subject to a significant degree of social exclusion.
 Writing in The Guardian in 2008, Jeremy Sare argued that "the social exclusion of British Somalis is unparalleled and mirrors the isolation of Somalia itself".
 According to an article in The Economist published in 2013, Somalis "are among the poorest, worst-educated and least-employed" refugee populations in Britain.
 Hammond argues that data on the educational, employment and housing status of Somalis in the UK reveals their "stark living conditions".
 Hammond cautions against taking these indicators of evidence a lack of desire to integrate on the part of British Somalis, arguing that while non-Somalis regard them as "a stubborn refusal to conform", for Somalis themselves their social exclusion "is experienced by Somalis as a constraint on their ability to engage both with their community living in the diaspora and, most importantly, with Somalis living in the country of origin".

 Social integration, crime and terrorism

 Somali activist Hanan Ibrahim, Chairperson of the Barnet Muslim Women's Network.

 One of the main barriers to integration facing Somalis is insufficient English language skills, which has an effect on housing and health conditions.
 The issue of youth crime and gang violence within the Somali community is often covered in the media.

-Somalis are overrepresented among criminal offences relative to their proportion of the British population and are among the top 10 nationalities for criminals convicted under terorrism-related offences in the United Kingdom.
+Somalis are overrepresented among criminal offences relative to their proportion of the British population and are among the top 10 nationalities for criminals convicted under terrorism-related offences in the United Kingdom.
 Somalis have one of the highest rates of imprisonment of any nationality present in the United Kingdom.
-268 out of every 10,000 Somali residents of the United Kingdom is in prison, the eighth highest rate of any national group in the United Kingdom.
+100 out of every 10,000 Somali residents of the United Kingdom is in prison, the eighth highest rate of any national group in the United Kingdom.